fogoplayer/materialize/README.md

 I need to take a closer clook at scrollfire and scrollspy to figure out what they are doing.

 Before running second round of tests, remove all color modifiers.

+Make sure there are no instances of #26a69a left